CPS-Innovation/digital-sop/docs/activities/documentation/updating-this-site.md

     * Ends with `.md`.
     * E.g. `my-new-doc.md`.
 4. Add content to the new file, for guidance on formatting see the [Markdown Guide](https://www.markdownguide.org/cheat-sheet/).
-5. Once you have made your alterations, click "Commit changes..." in the upper right.
+5. Once you have made your alterations, click "Commit changes...".
 6. In the following dialog, describe your changes, select "Create a new branch" and give it an appropriate name.
 7. Once you are happy click "Propose changes" and your changes will be ready for review.